Integrating the medical electrical equipment safety standard series, IEC 60601, into the design process

 - Supporting regulatory requirements,

-- Integrating risk management, usability engineering, and test requirements into the design process, and
+- Integrating risk management, usability engineering, and test requirements into the design process,

 - Documenting compliance to IEC 60601-1 using IECEE CB formatted test report forms.